Brezel141/form-validation-with-JavaScript/README.md

 3. **Form Validation**: I've implemented form validation using JavaScript.
 This ensures that all required fields are filled in before the form can be submitted.

-## Future Work

-I plan to continue developing this project by adding more features and improving the existing ones.
-This includes enhancing the user interface, adding more interactivity, connecting to a database, etc.

 ## Feedback